-Concentration risk is addressed in the Liquidity Risk Constraint Framework.
+Group Treasury monitors our funding position, including concentration risk, aiming to ensure that we maintain a well-balanced and diversified liability structure.
 It is CSS(E)L's funding strategy to maintain a prudent profile.

 The established governance supports the identification of concentration risks, as well as a forward-looking approach to concentration risk management as in the tenor concentration view.
-Limits and/or flags are defined by Risk governance bodies or its delegated authority e.g. Head of EMEA Treasury & Liquidity Risk Management, based on the CSS(E)L Board Risk Appetite.
-Concentration risk exposures, where relevant, are discussed at the RMC, Liquidity and Treasury Risk Committee and Treasury UK Liquidity weekly meetings; mitigations are devised and escalated accordingly.
+Limits and/or early warning indicators are defined by Risk governance bodies or its delegated authority e.g. Head of CS Treasury Risk UK, based on the CSS(E)L Board Risk Appetite.
+Concentration risk exposures, where relevant, are discussed at the RMC, and Liquidity and Treasury Risk Committee meetings; mitigations are devised and escalated accordingly.